bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 **Symbology Options NOT supported**:

-+ Theming on Categories: using the Group Values option to combine 2 or more categories is **NOT SUPPORTED**
++ Theming on Categories: using the Group Values option to combine 2 or more categories is **NOT SUPPORTED**.
+While the layer will present in iMapBC, any grouped symbologies will un-group and display multiple identical symbols.
 + Theming categories using Advanced -\> Symbol Levels is **NOT SUPPORTED**

 #### Polygon Symbology